sismetanin/sentiment-analysis-in-russian/README.md

 # Deep Transfer Learning Baselines for Sentiment Analysis in Russian

-This is a release of 24 smaller BERT models referenced in Well-Read Students Learn Better: On the Importance of Pre-training Compact Models.

 This repository contains the fine-tuned Multilingual Bidirectional Encoder Representations from Transformers (M-BERT), RuBERT, and two versions of Multilingual Universal Sentence Encoder (M-USE) for sentiment classification in Russian referenced in [Deep Transfer Learning Baselines for Sentiment Analysis in Russian](https://www.sciencedirect.com/science/article/abs/pii/S0306457320309730).

 <div class="tg-wrap"><table>